casperlchristensen/agentic_prisoners_dilemma/README.md

 The term scheming is used rather loosely here.
 While the agents are not actually scheming in e.g. https://arxiv.org/pdf/2412.04984, the behaviour of telling a participant that you are going to cooperate and then choose the DEFECT action mirrors scheming behaviour.
 It does show that models will generally send pro-social messages (i.e. encourage cooperation and mutual trust), but still very much try to win the game when instructed to.

+## On strategy
+Since the number of rounds is known ahead of time, the best strategy is to ALWAYS defect.
+The agents sometimes figure that out during play, but often start out cooperating regardless.
+Seems like there is some propensity for models to be cooperative; probably stemming mainly from the RLHF where the models are tuned to be more helpful.

 ## Example metrics

 Classification metrics for the auxiliary model predicting whether a participant would defect or not.